mdgrossi/resume-quarto-moderncv/README.md

 #### Skills

-Technical skills are included in resumes only.
+Technical skills are included in r&egrave;sum&egrave;s only.
 They are displayed as a simple bulleted list for `html` and `docx` and as a table with status bar-like visualizations of overall competence in `pdf` rendering.
 They are provided as a list of `items`, as in `education` above, with the following entries:

 | Keyword       | Description                                   |
 | :------------ | :-------------------------------------------- |